Also by Pauline Connolly:

 Yontef and Simkin, 1989, p.243).
 Current practice, however, extends to a much

-broad range of ‘psychosomatic’ and severe character disorders.
-Particular
+‘psychosomatic’ and severe character disorders.
+Particular client groups,

-client groups, however, may require different approaches, alterations in focus,
+however, may require different approaches, alterations in focus, etc, thus,

-etc, thus, modifications are made by therapists according to personality,
+modifications are made by therapists according to personality, therapeutic

 The ‘Perlsian’